 8. Link Individual and Team Goals to the Company’s Strategic Priorities

 An auditor’s yearly goal shouldn’t be to perform SOX compliance—your position is not a goal!
 At the individual and departmental level, audit needs to enlarge its aspirations beyond fulfilling its job description.
 Figure out how audit’s goals might align with larger company strategy, and set specific goals with performance metrics to track them.
 If one company objective is operational efficiency, perhaps audit can make it a priority to create a leaner audit program to save costs.
-Give yourself a challenge to stretch your comfort zone and develop some valuable new competencies (#3).
+Give yourself the challenge to stretch your comfort zone and develop some valuable new competencies (#3).

-9. Be a Consulting Firm with a Customer Service Mentality
+9. Be a Consulting Firm With a Customer Service Mentality

-It’s easy to forget that, ideally, an auditor is a consultant: one who gives professional opinions and advice, or serves in an advisory capacity.
+It’s easy to forget that, ideally, an auditor is a consultant: one who gives professional opinions and advice or serves in an advisory capacity.
 This customer service mindset positions audit as a trusted advisor who wants to learn about a person or department to help them find ways to improve (#4).
 A consultant role can also help a CAE run the internal audit department like a business—because it’s part of one, after all—by following utilization models, building a budget and plan for each project, and setting a percentage of hours aside to fulfill management requests.
 When audit sees itself as a consulting firm, it can save on time and cost while building strong relationships with audit customers (#7).

 10. Use Technology to Automate Processes